 - Local civilian “house staff” contracted directly by the Norwegian Defense Forces at the time of the withdrawal of Norwegian Forces and termination of RSM

-- Local employees at the Norwegian Embassy in Kabul with different tasks in case of possible down-scaling, relocation or closure of the Embassy in Kabul.
+- Local employees at the Norwegian Embassy in Kabul at the time of, or following, the conclusion of RSM, with different tasks in case of possible down-scaling, relocation or closure of the Embassy in Kabul.

 This new instruction comes in addition to an instruction issued by the Ministry of Justice and Public Security in 2017, securing the possibility to apply for protection in Norway to interpreters who are directly employed by the Norwegian Defense Forces upon the termination of RSM.
 This instruction is still valid for interpreters directly employed after 1 January 2015 in relation to RSM.